-Then, just two weeks before her wedding, her fiancé (now husband) was in a severe car accident.
-So Holly postponed law school and moved to Tucson, where she took care of him as he recovered.
+Holly is an attorney who puts the needs of others before her own.
+When her fiancé (now husband) was in a severe car accident just as she was about to enter law school, Holly postponed her education and moved to Tucson, where she took care of him as he recovered.
 As a result, they have three anniversaries—the original one that was cancelled after the accident, the second that was a small ceremony to finally say their vows while he was still in a wheelchair, and the third that was a big wedding with their family and friends.
-Even so, Holly says, they’re both so busy these days that they usually forget to celebrate any of them.

 After receiving her degree, she interned at the United States Attorney’s Office, Eastern District of North Carolina, going on to start her career in general practice at a small firm.
 She handled not just family law, but also criminal law, civil litigation, personal injury, juvenile law, and abuse/neglect/dependency cases.
 Her criminal cases consisted of minor offenses all the way up to B1 felonies.

 By 2013, Holly decided to open her own practice in Angier, where she focused on family law, criminal law, and juvenile law.
-Now, she’s ready to concentrate on family law with Rosen.
+Now, she’s investing her efforts in just family law with Rosen.
 If you aren’t already duly impressed, she’s currently the vice president of the District 11A Bar and has served in the past as secretary/treasurer, vice president, and president of the Harnett County Bar Association.

 In spite of the time her law career requires, Holly hasn’t left athletics behind.
 She still plays softball and kickball, as well as golf, and she loves boating and water skiing.
-We mentioned her creative side, too, which she expresses through baking and crafts.
+She has a creative side, too, which she expresses through baking and crafts.
 She’s obsessed with using Pinterest to find crafting ideas, especially decorations for parties and showers.
 She even painted a mural on her child’s wall and makes children’s birthday cakes like owls and Minnie Mouse.

 You can see what we mean when we say that Holly is well-rounded and giving.
 With her clients, she’s honest and diligent, and she genuinely cares about them.
 She understands the importance of keeping them well-informed, and she knows it’s equally important to listen to them so that she’s clear on their goals and needs.
 It’s one of the reasons she was drawn to working at Rosen in the first place.